Kenny Bednarek facts for kids

 On July 21, 2022 in Eugene, Ore., Bednarek took silver in the 200 meters at the 2022 World Athletics Championships with a time of 19.77.
 Noah Lyles, whom he had defeated in Tokyo, set an American record of 19.31 in the race.

 In 2024, Bednarek qualified for the Olympic team by placing 2nd at the Olympic trials in the 100m and 200m.
 Noah Lyles won both races.
 In the 200m, both Lyles and Bednarek went under Michael Johnson's 1996 meet record of 19.66.
 Lyles edged Bednarek, running 19.53 to Bednarek's 19.59, a personal record.
 While Bednarek had made the last 3 World Championship or Olympic teams in the 200m, this was the first time he had made a 100m global team.
 Bednarek also ran a personal best of 9.87 in the 100m final.
 At the Paris Olympics, Bednarek qualified for the 100m final, where he placed 7th in a time of 9.88.
 Bednarek also qualified for the 200m final, by winning his semi-final in 20.00s.
-He won the silver medal in the final, finishing behind Letsile Tebogo.
+In the final he won the silver medal in a time of 19.62, finishing behind Letsile Tebogo.

 Personal life